Princeton High School (New Jersey)

-Princeton High School (PHS) is a four-year comprehensive public high school in Princeton, in Mercer County, New Jersey, United States, operating as part of the Princeton Public Schools district, which serves all public school students in Princeton.
+Princeton High School (PHS) is a four-year comprehensive public high school in Princeton, New Jersey, operating as part of the Princeton Public Schools district.
 Students from Cranbury Township attend PHS as part of a sending/receiving relationship with the Cranbury School District.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1932 and is accredited through January 2026.

-As of the 2021–22 school year, the school had an enrollment of 1,534 students and 129.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.
-There were 110 students (7.2% of enrollment) eligible for free lunch and 23 (1.5% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,532 students and 130.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.
+There were 123 students (8.0% of enrollment) eligible for free lunch and 32 (2.1% of students) eligible for reduced-cost lunch.

-PHS is notable for its high academic standards and arts programs that rival many of the nation's elite private schools.
-The school has been ranked among the top open-enrollment public high schools in the state and nation.
-The New York Times recognized the school as having the highest SAT scores of any open-enrollment public high school in the state in 2009.
-The school had the fourth-best average combined SAT scores of any open-enrollment public high school in the state in 2019.

 Overview

 Princeton High School is located between Moore Street and Walnut Lane.
-The district middle school, Princeton Unified Middle School, is located across from the high school athletic fields on Walnut Lane.
+Princeton Middle School is located across from the high school athletic fields on Walnut Lane.

 The school offers 200 courses in many subjects and levels, including most of the courses in the Advanced Placement Program.
 More than 70% of students take at least one AP or accelerated course.
 Additionally, the High School Program at Princeton University permits qualified juniors and seniors to take free courses at Princeton University if they have exhausted all high school course alternatives within a discipline, receiving only high school credit for any university courses successfully completed.

-The school contains over 250 classrooms, several equipped science labs, two gymnasiums, a performing arts center, a fitness center, a garden, athletic turf and tennis courts.
+The school contains over 250 classrooms, several equipped science labs, two gymnasia, a performing arts center, a fitness center, a garden, athletic turf and tennis courts.
 Some of this came from significant reconstruction from 2003 to 2007 as part of an $86 million project to renovate the district's school buildings, also including a new mathematics wing and renovated library.

 History

-Nassau Street campus (1898-1929)
+Nassau Street campus (1898–1929)

-Princeton High School started in 1898 as a branch of the Princeton Model School on Nassau Street, with an initial class of only four 9th grader.
+Princeton High School started in 1898 as a branch of the Princeton Model School on Nassau Street, with an initial class of only four 9th grade students.
 Enrollment increased to eighty students by 1912, but only 40% successfully completed the school curriculum that year.

 In 1916, Princeton High School admitted its first Black student, and integrated enrollment increased in the 1920s.
+Black students had previously attended school in Trenton or the Manual Training and Industrial School in Bordentown.
 Black students, however, were automatically placed in the non-honors General Program, and were awarded “certificates of completion” instead of official high school diplomas.

+By the 1920s, the school's curriculum included Latin, French, "household," and fine arts in addition to core subjects such as mathematics, history, English, physical education, and science.
+In 1911, Princeton High School's first school newspaper, P.H.S.
+Observer, was established, later changing its to the Blue and White upon the adoption of the school colors in 1921.
+Rising interest in student sports led to the growth of basketball, tennis, football, baseball, track, field sports, and hockey teams for both boys and girls.
+By 1927, a student council had drafted its first constitution.